Avoiding 'Boiled Frog Syndrome': How OKRs Keep Organizations On Track

 3. Adaptability & Early Detection of Issues

 By reviewing OKRs quarterly, organizations can identify red flags early—such as shifts in customer behavior, new competitors, or declining engagement—and pivot accordingly.
+Effective goal tracking is essential for this process, allowing teams to monitor progress and make data-driven decisions.

 Real-World Example: Google